eflyn/nginx-reloaded/README.md

 For further details, refer to the provided Dockerfile and entrypoint.sh.

 ## Contributions & Support
 This project is designed and maintained by Eflyn.
 Contributions, feedback, and issues are welcome.
-Get in touch through Eflyn's official channels.